Strategy11/formidable-forms/readme.txt

 = 4.09.02 =
 * Show a warning when leaving the settings page with unsaved changes.
 * Make the process for using free templates more clear.

-= 4.09.01 =
-* Don't include a link in the entries list to the form page when the user doesn't have permission to see anything there.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>